oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ##### Job for System Monitors

 System monitors are capable to invoke actions internally which the user might have interest in.
-Providing an *ExecutionContext* to the internal command invocation with monitoring flag will cause the internal command to be reflected as Jobs.
+Providing an *ExecutionContext* to the internal command invocation with monitoring flag will cause the internal command to be reflected as *Job*.
 The supported events are:

 *   VM migrations